pandaroux007/RepulsTime/README.md

 ## State
 > [!IMPORTANT]
-> This extension is currently finished for version 1 but placed in beta for now - **YOU CAN USE IT BUT DON'T BE SURPRISED IF YOU ENCOUNTER BUGS!**
+> **This extension is currently finished for version 1 but already in active developement**.
+News version will be only done for fix bugs - detected by the developer, or you if you are a user of it (see [contribution section](#Contributing)) 😉

+## Contributing
 If you find any issues/bugs, report them in [a GitHub issue](https://www.github.com/pandaroux007/RepulsTime/issues).
 If you have an idea for improvement, suggest it in the comments on AMO on [the extension page](https://addons.mozilla.org/en-US/firefox/addon/repulstime/).

 [RepulsTime]: https://addons.mozilla.org/en-US/firefox/addon/repulstime/